killermann/facilitator-cards/content/cards/go-around-share.md

 prop_1: "None"
 prop_2: ""
 prop_3: ""
 explanation: "With the group arranged in a circle, deliver a prompt or question for the group to respond to.
 Start with a volunteer, a participant to your left or right, or choose a participant at random.
-Everyone is expected to share."
+Everyone is expected to share.
+Repeat with new prompts as many times as you\'d like, and you can mix up the order with new rules."
 longer_context: ""
 external_link: "https://www.playmeo.com/activities/debriefing-activities/whip-around/"
 general_notes: ""